People

 -

-Dr Abigail Gilmore - Senior Lecturer in Arts Management and Cultural Policy and ICP Director
+Abigail Gilmore - Professor of Arts Management and Cultural Policy

 Abigail established the MA Arts Management, Policy and Practice at University of Manchester and works with colleagues in the Institute on other taught and research programmes.
 Her background is in sociological research on cultural policy, beginning with a PhD in Popular Culture and Society at the University of Leicester.
 Her research now focuses on local cultural management, participation and the different forms of knowledge and evidence used to measure and understand cultural value.